 F-L.E.A.R.N. is for students entering UCF from high school.
 F-L.E.A.R.N. students may have dual-enrollment courses and also just graduated from high school.

-F-L.E.A.R.N. is a living-learning community (LLC) established at UCF in 2011 that focuses on students’ academic success in selected majors (Engineering, Computer Science, Biology, Chemistry, Medicine, Math, Physics, Forensic Science, Statistics, Optics and Photonics, Psychology, Anthropology, Political Science or Sociology).
-By working with on-campus partners, L.E.A.R.N. provides a select group of 36 first-year students an inquiry-based/hands-on learning experience through an early research opportunity that is generally reserved for upper-level students.
+F-L.E.A.R.N. is a Learning Community, established at UCF in 2011, that focuses on students’ academic success in selected majors (Engineering, Computer Science, Biology, Chemistry, Medicine, Math, Physics, Forensic Science, Statistics, Optics and Photonics, Psychology, Anthropology, Political Science or Sociology).
+Working with on-campus partners, L.E.A.R.N. provides a select group of first-year students an inquiry-based/hands-on learning experience through an early research opportunity that is generally reserved for upper-level students.

 Students in this program will: